EpicYoshiMaster/crosscode-autosplitter-resources/README.md

 Collection will grow over time :tm:

-Currently contains a portion of the Any% NMG Full and Segment Practice split files.
+Currently contains the full game and segmented Any% NMG autosplitters.

 For use with CCTimer: https://github.com/CCDirectLink/CCTimer